 Steve rehearsed the reunion in his head.
 He’d be casual and let her talk.
 Or maybe ask what she thought of the drive.
 Nah, she might think that was lame.
-Had camping have made her relaxed and approachable or uptight and surly?
-Having all the adults around would be awkward….
+Had camping made her relaxed and approachable or uptight and surly?
+Having all the adults around would be awkward. . . .

 He marked the A&W drive-in, but otherwise barely noticed as they went through Madras, or even when they arrived through the brown hills into the little oasis of Prineville.
 But as they skirted the public park with its ball fields, he realized he was looking at the Crooked River meandering just beyond.
 His stomach butterflies returned in earnest.
 They climbed slowly above the water.
 Fishermen occupied almost every flat stretch.
 Farmland drifted by, along with ranches where cattle grazed on broad greenswards.
 They entered the bottom of a mesa canyon.
-Now and then, just downslope, a stand of old junipers sheltered a riverside campground.
-Steve wiped his sweaty hands down his jeans.
+Now and then to the right, a stand of junipers sheltered a riverside campground.
+Steve wiped his sweaty hands on his jeans.

 Abruptly, his dad turned the Jeep off the road down a steep bank.
 His mom braced against the dash.
 They pulled into a flat lot next to a canopied Chevy truck and a Volkswagen Rabbit.
 A cloud of fine, tan dust curled around the flanks of the Jeep and pressed in through a gap above the windows.
 Steve’s mom made an impatient shooing gesture.
 Steve inhaled some dust, but he realized his throat was already dry and constricted.
 They all got out.